growan/wca-documents/wca-regulations-2013.md

         - A1b2) If a time from the Stackmat timer is available, it is the original recorded time.
 Otherwise, the stopwatch time is the original recorded time.
     - A1c) A competitor participating in an event must be able to fulfill the event's requirements (e.g. know how to solve the puzzle).
 A competitor competing with expectation of a DNF result may be disqualified from the event, at the discretion of the WCA Delegate.
 - A2) Scrambling:
-    - A2a) When called for a round, the competitor submits his puzzle, in its solved state, to the scrambler and waits in the Competitors Area until he is called to compete.
+    - A2a) When called for a round, the competitor submits her puzzle, in its solved state, to the scrambler and waits in the Competitors Area until she is called to compete.
     - A2b) A scrambler scrambles the puzzle according to the regulations in [Article 4](regulations:article:4).
     - A2c) After the scrambler starts scrambling the puzzle, the competitor must not see the puzzle until the inspection phase starts.
         - A2c1) The scrambler places a cover over the scrambled puzzle that makes it impossible for any competitors or spectators to see any part of the puzzle.
 The cover remains over the puzzle until the beginning of the attempt.